BlueGoat11/Arcade-Snake/README.md

 # Arcade Snake
-A snake game expansion that makes the game pretty awesome.
+It's a snake game expansion that makes the game actually pretty awesome.
+ChatGPT 3.5 cleaned and commentated part of my code, so that's why it's uncharacteristically neat :)